PattyCoding123/personal-portfolio/README.md

 <h1 align="center">My Personal Portfolio</h1>

   <p align="center">
     My Personal Porfolio is my own personal portfolio project that I programmed using React.js for the front-end and Sanity.io for the back-end content management.
-I initialized the project using the npx create-react-app command and proceded to make the necessary components to bring the website to life.
-I used SASS for the styling of all the DOM elements, and I connected a Sanity.io client to the components in order to avoid hardcoding my data into the front-end.
     <br />
     <a href="https://github.com/PattyCoding123/personal-portfolio"><strong>Check out the docs »</strong></a>
     <br />